roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 1. Reopen your script file in your editor.

-2. Create a `/add-file` route  to the application.
-We will eventually use it to create a new file in Cloud Storage, but for now let's just get the structure.
-The file name and contents will be passed into the method using query string parameters.
-Add the below JavaScript to the script file just after the app.get('/', ...) line.
+2. Create an `/add-file` route  to the application.
+We will eventually use it to create a new file in Cloud Storage, but for now, let's just get the structure.
+The file name and contents will be passed in to the method using query string parameters.
+Add the below JavaScript to the script file just after the `app.get('/', ...)` line.

 ``` javascript
 app.get('/add-file', function (req, res) {